3mdeb/news-and-ideas/blog/content/post/2024-01-19-twpm-testing.md

 That said, we cheated a bit to get as much passes as possible.
 Some changes were made to various components to make it slightly faster.
 In order for Linux to detect TPM, it must return proper results to the commands executed both by OS and firmware.
-Those commands work generally, but the results is returned after a long time (e.g. `TPM2_SelfTest()` took about 40 minutes), so firmware times out and marks TPM as not present.
+Those commands work generally, but the results are returned after a long time (e.g. `TPM2_SelfTest()` took about 40 minutes), so firmware times out and marks TPM as not present.
 It is possible to tell Linux to do the detection even if firmware says that TPM was not detected, but it would just fail for the same reason.

 Those changes are mostly temporary hacks made to test proper execution of commands, including proper LPC communication which proved to be more difficult